All Episodes

 And when you have the FBI director, CIA director, assistant FBI director, director of national intelligence, former special envoy to defeat ISIS, and you have the House Homeland Security Committee chair saying, just like Belgium and France and Germany and Europe in general, that ISIS and terrorists will infiltrate the refugee population, it is a massive issue.

-But if you Google the terms, now Pat Smith, Gold Star Mom, has been out there three years.
+But if you Google the terms, now Pat Smith, Gold Star mom, has been out there three years.

-I've interviewed her many, many times.
+I've interviewed him many, many times.

 You compare the coverage, go Google it.

-You get 384,000 hits.
+Pat Smith, Benghazi, you get 384,000 hits.

 Don't tell me the media in this country does not have an agenda.